F0ka/project_hawkeye/README.md

 - Java 21 or higher
 - Gradle 8.x (or use included wrapper)
 - Git
-- Your favorite IDE (IntelliJ IDEA recommended)
+- Your favorite IDE (I use VS Code)

 ### Quick Start